daboehme/caliper-tutorial/tutorial/recording_metadata.md

       setup          0.000111      0.000111      0.000111 7.602740

-We see the recorded executable name, host name, launchdate (as a UNIX epoch stamp), iteration count, and Caliper-provided metadata like the Caliper version number and the profiling channel name.
+We see the recorded executable name, host name, launchdate (as a UNIX epoch stamp), iteration count, and some Caliper-provided metadata attributes like the Caliper version number and the profiling channel name.

 ## Program metadata in LULESH